 It’s fair to say that Art Deco took the world of architecture by storm.
 These monuments to modernism are truly spectacular.
 They beg for attention, with their incredible detail, reflective surfaces and crown-like features.

 Like the generation that created them, they were ambitious, reaching for the skies.
 It was a time when anything was possible.
 But always note the use of symmetry.
 There was an elegant type of order and restraint.
 Somehow this slightly tempered extravagance adds to the appeal of Deco items, large and small.

 10. Lifestyle and parties

 Considering it was the same era as The Great Depression, we may have a slightly skewed perception of the 30s, but it was certainly portrayed by Hollywood as a swingin’ time.
 Big bands and big parties were the order of the day.

 Men were dapper, and the feminine form was celebrated.
 Fashion and personal styles were starkly different and definitely a part of the Deco trend, including intricate detailing like jewels, pearls and sequins.
 Popular accents included feathers, shells, semi-precious stones and furs.
 It was a time of glamour – a time to shine.

 Here at Designbx we’re celebrating the return of Deco’s boldness and flamboyance.
 Let’s live a little, throw caution to the wind and let our interiors strut their stuff.
-Use our tips and commercial interior design online service to combine courage and refinement to achieve a truly amazing art deco style for your home.
+Use our tips and interior design online service to combine courage and refinement to achieve a truly amazing art deco style for your home.